GAndromidas/fedorainstaller/README.md

 ## Overview

-This Bash script automates system setup on Fedora 40, streamlining configurations and installations for a smoother experience.
+This Bash script automates system setup on Fedora, streamlining configurations and installations for a smoother experience.

 ## Features